- Other Activities

 The May Term Reunion

-Upon invitation of Margot Gibis, Vice-President of The Leir Charitable Foundations, the LLP-CU holds a reunion at the The Henry J. Leir Retreat Center, in Ridgefield, Connecticut for those who participated in prior May Terms.
+Upon the invitation of Margot Gibis, Vice-President of The Leir Charitable Foundations, the LLP-CU occasionally holds a reunion at the The Henry J. Leir Retreat Center, in Ridgefield, Connecticut for those who participated in prior May Terms.
 An opportunity to catch up with friends and professors, and enjoy a relaxing day, the Reunion is often held in April.
 A special thanks to Margot Gibis and her staff in Ridgefield for making this wonderful event possible.
 For further information, see here: May Term Reunion Interviews

 If a reunion can not be held at The Leir Retreat Center, we conduct the event either at Clark University or The College of The Holy Cross.